-Have you ever lived with something because you didn’t know how to make it different, or you hated it but hadn’t yet found the time to do something about it?
-I have done that and our hallway boob light is one of those hated it things.
+Have you ever lived with something because you didn’t know how to make it different?
+Or you hated it but haven’t yet found the time to do something about it?
+I’ve done that with our hallway boob light.
 I decided it was time for a Boob Light Makeover.

-They do resemble a body part, so it makes sense.
+They do resemble a body part, so it makes perfect sense.
 Now I can’t see them any other way.
-We inherited ours when we bought the house nearly 20 years ago, and it was definitely time for a change.
+Our boob light came with the house we bought 20+ years ago, so it was definitely time for a change.

-I’ve wanted to do a ceiling light makeover on this hallway light for as long as we’ve lived here.
-But it just kept getting pushed off by more important projects.
+I’ve wanted to do a ceiling light makeover on the hallway light for as long as we’ve lived here.
+It just kept getting pushed off by more important projects.